jaredly/j3/Roadmap.md

 - [ ] hrmmmmm we're fighting inference here.
   - ok yeah, so a usage is out of whack

+- [x] ALSO there's this bug that happens ,where I'm changing something and all of the sudden these things autocomplete to < ok I think I fixed it

 - [x] whyyyyyy is it zeroing out identifiers?
   - oh noes, we have map entries that have the wrong locs!